oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 the necessary CORS headers to enable the JavaScript code to make these POST requests from the domain on which the script is executing.
 (See {{cors}} for additional details.)

+All precautions MUST be taken to prevent XSS attacks.

+In general, cross-site scripting (XSS) attacks are a huge risk, and can lead to full compromise of the application.
+If tokens are ever stored or handled by the browser, XSS poses an additional risk of token exfiltration.
+In this architecture, the JavaScript application is storing the access token so that it can make requests directly to the resource server.
+There are two primary methods by which the application can store the token, with slightly different security considerations of each.

 ### Tokens in Local or Session Storage

-In case of successful XSS attack, the injected code has full access to stored tokens and can leak them to the attacker.
+If the JavaScript in the DOM will be making requests directly to the resource server, it will need to store the tokens somewhere accessible to the DOM.
+In the case of a successful XSS attack, the injected code will have full access to the stored tokens and can exfiltrate them to the attacker.

-Remarks and mitigations:
-* As a general rule, XSS will lead to full compromise of the application and all precautions MUST be taken against it.
-* The application SHOULD be designed to restrict access tokens to strictly needed resources, to avoid escalating the scope of the attack.
-* To avoid information disclosure from ID Tokens, the application SHOULD be designed to not have any claim that isn't used by the frontend.
-* The application designer SHOULD consider not having refresh tokens at all to avoid the risk of giving prolonged access to the attacker.

-### Tokens Securely Handled by a Service worker
+### Service Worker as the OAuth Client

 In this scenario, a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is responsible for obtaining tokens from the authorization server and making requests to the resource server.

 Service workers are run in a separate context from the DOM, have no access to the DOM, and the DOM has no access to the service worker.
 This makes service workers inherently safe from XSS, thus they can be used as a safe store for tokens.